Florence Blain Mbaye: Career

-She has appeared in films including Waiting for April (En attendant avril), There Are No False Undertakings (Il n'y a pas de faux métier), Bungalow, This House (Cette maison), Invincible, Ireland Blue Book (Irlande cahier bleu), Making Babies (Faire un enfant), and the upcoming film Follies (autumn 2025) by Éric K. Boulianne.
+She has appeared in films including Waiting for April (En attendant avril), There Are No False Undertakings (Il n'y a pas de faux métier), Bungalow, This House (Cette maison), Invincible, Ireland Blue Book (Irlande cahier bleu), Making Babies (Faire un enfant), and the upcoming film Follies (autumn 2025) by Eric K. Boulianne.
 Her television credits include Bellefleur, Dumas, and L'œil du cyclone.
 She has also appeared in numerous theatre productions, including Cabaret Noir, Civilization and Its Discontents, Selle de nouvelles, and Sappho.
 She also performs dub and voiceover work.

 Blain Mbaye has performed as a professional ensemble oboist since 2008.
 She has appeared on several albums and has released multiple albums of her own.
 As a musician, she has collaborated with the UBS Verbier Festival Orchestra, Orquesta y Coro Nacionales de España, Les Violons du Roy, Orchestre Métropolitain, Philippe B, and Avec pas d'casque.
 In 2023, she released her album Les lignes de désir, and in 2024, she released the EP Cabaret Noir, which she produced and directed.